lazee/premonition/README.md

 > The body of the warning goes here.
 Premonition also allow you to write Markdown inside the block.
 ~~~

-This will be converted into something like this bu Premonition
+This will be converted into something like this by Premonition

 ~~~html
 <div class="premonition warning">